robertovargas97/ATM_App-django/README.md

     that the client has the funds available.

-    ➔ Once the transaction is done, it should show the user a message like: "Your money is 2 bill(s) of ₡2000, 1 bill(s) of ₡5000 and 2 bill(s) of ₡10,000" You can use plurals to indicate unit values, for example 1 bills of ₡10,000.
+    ➔ Once the transaction is done, it should show the user a message like: "Your money is 2 bill(s) of ₡2000, 1 bill(s) of ₡5000 and 2 bill(s) of ₡10,000" You can use plurals to indicate unit values,for example 1 bills of ₡10,000.

     ➔ Once the transaction has finished, the system should return to the desired quantity request screen.

     ➔ You should keep a log of each executed transaction.